 - You suspect that the product malfunctions or is damaged.
-For example, the product produces significant noise or is visibly vibrating. - · You or other people in the nearby environment feel discomfort. - Any device or equipment in the nearby environment malfunctions.
+For example, the product produces significant noise or is visibly vibrating. - · You or other people in the nearby environment feel discomfort. - · Any device or equipment in the nearby environment malfunctions.

 Meanwhile, contact Hesai Technology or an authorized Hesai Technology service provider for more information on product disposal.
+Contact information can be found in the product's user manual (refer to the About this Manual section).